James B. Aleshire: Early life

 James Buchanan Aleshire was born in Gallipolis, Ohio on October 31, 1856, the youngest son of Reuben Aleshire and Margaret (Shepard) Aleshire.
 Reuben Aleshire operated a successful flour milling business, and two of James Aleshire's brothers served in the Union Army during the American Civil War.
 James Aleshire attended the schools of Gallipolis and Gallia Academy.
 In 1876, he received an appointment to the United States Military Academy from Congressman John L. Vance, who was his cousin.
-He graduated in 1880 ranked 18th of 52 and received his commission as a second lieutenant in the Cavalry branch.
+He graduated in June 1880 ranked 18th of 52 and received his commission as a second lieutenant in the Cavalry branch.
+Among his fellow classmates there at the academy were several men who would, like Aleshire himself, eventually attain the rank of brigadier general or higher in their military careers, such as George W. Goethals, William C. Rafferty, John L. Chamberlain, Charles J. Bailey, Frederick S. Strong, James B. Erwin, William S. Scott, and George Bell Jr., and Henry G. Sharpe.

 Start of career

 After receiving his commission, Aleshire was assigned to the 1st Cavalry Regiment and he performed scouting and frontier duty at several posts in the western United States during the American Indian Wars.
 These included: Fort Bidwell, California from September 1880 to September 1881; Fort Huachuca, Arizona from September 1881 to April 1882; Fort Bidwell from April to May 1882; Fort Walla Walla, Washington from May 1882 to November 1882; Fort Bidwell from November 1882 to October 1883; and Fort Walla Walla from October 1883 to February 1884.

 In December 1883 and January 1884, heavy snowfalls inundated the Ohio River Valley, which were followed by warm weather and heavy rain in February.
 Severe flooding of the Allegheny River and Ohio River in Pennsylvania, West Virginia, and Ohio resulted, and in the spring of 1884 Aleshire was among the troops dispatched to western Pennsylvania to assist in the distribution of emergency supplies to affected residents.
 In May and June 1884, Aleshire performed escort duty for recruits en route to their duty stations on the Pacific coast.
 He next served with his regiment at Fort Custer, Montana, where he remained through September 1889.

 From September 1889 to August 1890, Aleshire served as secretary of the Infantry and Cavalry School at Fort Leavenworth, Kansas.
 In September 1890 he received promotion to first lieutenant, followed by assignment as quartermaster officer of the 1st Cavalry, first at Fort Custer, and later at Fort Grant, Arizona.
 He remained in the quartermaster's position until October 1895, and from December 1894 to April 1895 performed additional duty as Fort Grant's assistant chief of staff and post exchange officer.
 He was promoted to captain in April 1895.